10 Safety Tips for Driving in Niue

 10. Take Extra Care on Dirt Roads

-Niue has around 123km (76 miles) of paved roads that any rental car can use with ease (except for minding the potholes, as already discussed).
+Niue has around 123 km (76 mi) of paved roads that any rental car can use with ease (except for minding the potholes, as already discussed).
 However, there are a limited number of dirt roads or bush roads that need to be driven with extra care.
 Generally, they are best avoided after heavy rain.
 Roads that are not suitable for driving in rental cars are clearly stated on the Niue maps available in the Visitor Information Centre.
-For more driving tips, see How to Drive in Niue.

 10 Safety Tips for Driving in Niue(c) niuepocketguide.com